-You may have heard of dream feeding and wondered what it is and if it's something you can do, as it can sometimes sound like an urban myth between groups of mums with the elusive promise of a full night's sleep.
+You may have heard of dream feeding and wondered what it is and if it's something you can do, as it can sound like an urban myth with the elusive promise of a full night's sleep.

 We're here to talk you through exactly what dream feeding is, and how to (safely) try a dream feed yourself.

-Plus, we've spoken exclusively to a baby expert to get the scoop on whether it's something they'd recommend mums to try with their little one.
+Plus, we've spoken exclusively to a baby expert to get the scoop on whether dream feeding is something they'd recommend mums to try with their little one.

 What is a dream feed?